1. The Sink

 3. Chopping Boards

 What to do: Always use a separate cutting board for raw meat/seafood and fresh produce to avoid cross-contamination.
 Wash the board(s) in hot water and make sure to dry it well.
+You can also replace your board regularly and, between uses, clean with baking soda and hot water.

 READ MORE: Kitchen Hack: 5 Ways To Use Lemons To Get Rid Of Bad Odours